 See Also: Best Pillow Guide

-The original Casper pillow doesn’t incorporate distinct cooling features, but the pillow-in-pillow design improves airflow, and it has a soft, woven pillowcase that feels cool to the touch.
+The original Casper pillow doesn’t incorporate distinct cooling features, but the pillow-in-pillow design improves airflow, and it has a soft, woven pillowcase that feels nice and cool to the touch.
 Overall, the pillow has enough breathability to avoid the heat retention that can interrupt the quality of your sleep.
 To see other cooling options, check out the best cooling pillows.

 There is a 2” gusset around the perimeter of the pillow, but as a whole, the pillow is much loftier than 2” when fluffed up.
 The purpose of the gusset is to keep the fill evenly distributed and improve neck alignment.
 Casper even calls it the “backbone” of the pillow’s construction as a supportive pillow.

 In my opinion, one of this pillow’s biggest pros is its moldability.
 It feels like one of those hotel pillows you can just squish, fluff, and fold until it works for your ideal position.
 You can remove the inner pillow to make it flatter, or taco it in half to make it loftier.
 The only thing keeping it from a 5/5 score is the fact that you cannot add or remove fill.